EarthProgram/Use-cases/README.md

-# use-cases
+# Interchain Earth Program Use Cases & Requirements

-Use cases and requirements for achieving the Interchain Earth Mission
+This repository is the home to the Earth Program Use Cases & Requirements document.